yob/yob.github.com/_posts/2010-09-28-scan-like-a-pro.markdown

 an insurance claim.

-Now that I have a standard workflow setup, the whole process is relatively little work and the results are incredibly convenient.
+Now that I have a standard workflow setup, the whole process is relatively little work and the results are convenient.